Assistance setting up the HTD Home Audio app

 To confirm this is set correctly on your iOS device, go to Settings > Privacy > Local Network.
 Find our app and make sure the toggle switch is set to "on".
 If you do not see the Home Audio app listed, then you are connected to a different network than the gateway.
 Note: as of this writing, Android devices do not require this permission setting.

 • If you are using a VPN, it may need to be turned off during the initial set up.
 Turn off the VPN, close the app, reopen the app and connect to your system.
 Turn your VPN back on.
 After this one-time setup, you can leave your VPN turned on and still control your system.
+Note: Some VPN's include a setting that can block access to devices on your local network - make sure that setting is set to allow access to devices on your local network.

 • Check the connection between the gateway and central whole-house audio controller: Make sure the cable connected at the "RS232 SERIAL INTERFACE" on the controller is not loose but also not too tight causing the cable to back out of the connection.

 Connect manually: If you are certain you are on the same WiFi network as the gateway, and you have checked the above bulleted points but the app is still unable to auto-discover a system on your network, the app provides the option to connect the app to the gateway manually.
 This is a one time process.
-Please read the manual for complete instructions.
+Please read page 4 of the manual for complete instructions.

 Known providers of routers that will not auto-discover and thus require manual setup: AT&T for fiber service, Xfinity